 Implementing maqasid al-shariah in Islamic economic policy also includes the development of a solid Islamic economic infrastructure.
 This includes establishing Islamic financial institutions, such as Islamic banks, Islamic insurance companies, and Islamic capital markets.
 In addition, robust regulatory and supervisory mechanisms are needed to ensure that business and investment practices comply with Sharia principles.
 To maintain reason ('aql), Islamic economic policies must support investment in Islamic economic education and training.
-This includes formal education in higher education institutions specializing in Islamic economics and practical training for individuals wishing to work within the Islamic economic sector.
+This includes formal education in higher education institutions specializing in Islamic economic sector.
 Investment in Islamic economic knowledge is necessary to ensure the Islamic economy can thrive and adapt well to global economic changes.

-To ensure the maintenance of religion $(d\bar{\imath}n)$ , Islamic economic policy should include implementing strict sharia standards and certification.
+To ensure the maintenance of religion $(d\bar{n})$ , Islamic economic policy should include implementing strict sharia standards and certification.
 It allows products and services produced in the sharia economy to meet the requirements of Islamic ethics and law.
 Quality supervision and control must also be carried out regularly to ensure compliance with Sharia principles.
 Maintaining property $(m\bar{a}l)$ in maqasid al-shariah requires Islamic economic policy to consider the long-term effects of economic action.
-Therefore, economic policy should focus on sustainable and future-oriented economic development.
-This includes improving resource efficiency, sustainable management of Natural Resources, and financial sustainability.
+Therefore, economic policy should focus on sustainable and future-oriented economic